h0cean/fourgames/backend/README.md

 https://github.com/h0cean/fourgames-detailed

 ## Setup
-install node-js+ mongodb  tutorial (https://www.youtube.com/watch?v=Bcg6C0G_tAA) In the project directory, run npm install to install the packages and get started.
+in order for this app to work properly and  receive telegram updates for chosen_inline_query you need to set rate of received updates for chosen_inline_query to 100% this is because creation of new games depends on receiving this kind of updates you also need to active inline mode through botfather install node-js+ mongodb  tutorial (https://www.youtube.com/watch?v=Bcg6C0G_tAA) In the project directory, run npm install to install the packages and get started.
 After that you have to set enviroment variable :